Taranyi/fheroes2/docs/README_android.md

 Depending on your version of Heroes 2, the music files that need to be placed in the "MUSIC" directory can either be on your original CD or in the installation folder (GOG and Ubisoft).

-Ingame cinematics are supported by fheroes2 and for these to be supported it is necessary to have them in the "ANIM" folder.
+In-game cinematics are supported by fheroes2 and for these to be supported it is necessary to have them in the "ANIM" folder.
 Depending on your original version of Heroes 2 they can either be found on your CD, disc image or in a folder named "anim" in your Heroes 2 installation directory.